Yes, America's Anchorman is away and this is your undocumented anchorman sitting in.

 Don't any of you guys listen to this?

-Male World Cup, uh there was no interest in the Americans, so where did they get to?
+Male World Cup, there was no interest in the Americans.

-US team got to was it the quarterfinal I think it was the semi-final.
+I think it was the semifinal.

 Nobody was interested in male World Cup soccer last year.

-You couldn't you can give it away.
+You couldn't give it away.

 Do you think we could watch this?

-Nobody's interested in the male World Cup, but you make one passing remark about women's World Cup soccer, and they all uh and and and the uh and and it lights and it lights up the the screen.
+But you make one passing remark about women's World Cup soccer and they all and it lights up the screen.

-That's all anyone wants to talk about.
+It's all anyone wants to talk about.

-It's uh it's uh it's amazing uh to me.
+It's amazing to me.

-So I've already corrected the women's world cup thing.
+So I've already corrected the Women's World Cup thing.

-I'm not gonna go there.
+I'm not going to go there.

-I was talking about the Gay World Cup, uh which I believe America also plays in, but I think uh I think Saudi Arabia beat Yemen in the final for that.
+I was talking about the Gay World Cup, which I believe America also plays in.

-They they really they they do well.
+They really, they do well.

-They give it their best uh shot, but they they uh and actually they're very effective in the penalty shootout because when the Americans try to score against the Waziristani female uh soccer club, the ball just generally gets lost in the folds of the burqa, so uh uh it never gets into the back of the net.
+They give it their best shot, but actually they're very effective in the penalty shootout because when the Americans try to score against the Waziristani female soccer club, the ball just generally gets lost in the folds of the burqa.

-But uh but that's the uh that's the scene.
+But that's the scene.

 That's the scene.